Lane-G-Smith/Discord-Bot-Vanilla-JS-GPT-4/README.md

    </tr>
  </table>

-# GPT-3.5-Turbo bot installation and deloyment Instructions
+# GPT-3.5-Turbo bot installation and deployment Instructions

 ## !!This bot does NOT respond to DMs, it must be in a server with you!!